STARTBODY

 If you don’t possess a university degree, it is still possible to teach English in a foreign country.
 Regardless of your academic background, there are countless language schools out there that will happily hire you.
 Even though a degree opens more doors and opportunities, there really is no reason to give up on your dream of teaching English abroad if you do not have one.
 We at ITTT believe that having a degree is not the most important thing when considering a career in language teaching.
 Instead, certain qualities, like passion, dedication, and the ability to establish a connection with your students, may be argued to be far more important in this career than a university degree.
 However, you should still possess the right skills and know-how for leading a successful classroom.
 This...
 [Read more]

-can tefl teachers work in public schools? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL
+What are the most popular countries for TEFL teachers? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL

 can i teach english abroad if i have a degree in humanities? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL